ApiLogicServer/Docs/docs/Database-Connectivity.md

 # Verify Database Connectivity

 Database connectivity can be... trying.
+We recommend, if possible, that you verify local machine operation before trying docker.

-Before attempting the SQLAlchemy connectivity discussed here, it's a best practice to make sure your computer can connec to the database server.
+Before attempting the SQLAlchemy connectivity discussed here, it's a best practice to make sure your computer can connect to the database server.
 One possible approach is a command line utility called `telnet`.

 First, ensure your machine has telnet installed.
 Consult the documentation for your OS type.
 Note that Windows 11 requires this command (use Powershell, and **run as adminstrator**):